n1gp/pihpsdr/README.md

 NOTES
 =====
+Currently the iambic keyer only works using the NEW ethernet protocol.
+I'm hoping John G0ORX can suggest or get the OLD protocol working as well.

 I noticed sometimes that when I started pihpsdr all of the GPIO button alerts would fire.
 I've put in some experimental code using gpioGlitchFilter() and it seems to help.